Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 ## Best practices

-We recommend that you create collection and predefine API calls using the templates provided.
+We recommend that you create collections and predefine API calls using the templates provided.
 This way you can reuse your API calls, export them, and even share them with other colleagues in the Cloud.
 For detailed information, refer to the Postman documentation in the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.

+[comment]: <> (In Postman habe ich session cookie eingestellt, daher brauche authentication nicht mehr.
+Wie funktioniert es sonst?)